bavarianprayoga/landscapecolorizer/README.md

 ## **Limitations & Known Issues**

 ### Context Dependency:
 The model has a strong dependency on global context cues, specifically the presence of a sky.
-When an image contains a clear sky (blue top / green bottom), colorization is vibrant and accurate.In zoomed-in images or scenes without a visible sky (e.g., dense forest close-ups), the model often reverts to desaturated "sepia" tones.
+When an image contains a clear sky (blue top / green bottom), colorization is vibrant and accurate.
+In zoomed-in images or scenes without a visible sky (e.g., dense forest close-ups), the model often reverts to desaturated "sepia" tones.
 This suggests the model relies on the sky as a positional anchor to trigger its "landscape" color palette.

 ![Output example](/outputs/plots/example_comparison_weakness.jpeg)